prashantgupta24/firewalld-rest/README.md

 ## Comparison with fail2ban

-This repo takes a proactive approach rather than a reactive approach taken by `fail2ban`. `fail2ban` dynamically alters the firewall rules to ban addresses that have unsuccessfully attempted to log in a certain number of times.
+This repo takes a proactive approach rather than a reactive approach taken by `fail2ban`. `fail2ban` dynamically alters the firewall rules to ban addresses that have unsuccessfully attempted to login a certain number of times.
 It is reactive - it allows people to try and login to the server, but bans those who are unsuccessful in doing so after a certain number of times.
 It is like appointing a guard (aka firewall) outside a locked building who checks for suspicious activity and the guard is told by `fail2ban` to ban anyone who tries to open the lock unsuccessfully many times.

 Firewalld-rest is more of a proactive approach.
 Let me explain.